 There are normal three-prong (Plug Type 1) 240 volt electrical sockets on the 20th-century deck.
 Please note that our electricity is from a generator, so voltage can fluctuate.
 There is a very small chance that damage to your electrical device may occur.

 There is very limited internet access and mobile coverage at sea.
 If the ship is near shore, a mobile signal from the coast may be available, but there is no guarantee.
-The ship has a daily blog that is transmitted through a satellite connection.
+The ship has a blog that is posted in the Sailing HMB Endeavour facebook page.
 If there is an urgent message that needs to get to the ship or if an urgent message needs to be sent to shore, the Master can authorise the use of the ship's satellite.

 Endeavour is an authentic replica but she still has some mod cons, including a modern galley and a professional catering team who cook hearty meals throughout the voyage to keep energy levels high.
 There is always plenty of food and you will not need to bring your own provisions.
 A well fed crew is a happy crew!

 As Endeavour sails, the deck pitches and rolls and sometimes even the hardiest sailor can feel the effects.
 We recommend coming prepared and bringing seasickness tablets with you.